Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 1 and 10-12 are rejected under 35 U.S.C.
-102(a)(1) as anticipated by or, in the alternative, under 35 U.S.C.
-103 as obvious over Lim et al (USPGPN 20120086390).
+Claims 1, 2, and 10-12 is rejected under 35 U.S.C.
+103 as being unpatentable over Lim et al (USPGPN 20120086390) in view of Song (USPGPN 20220001755)

-Independent Claim 1, Lim discloses a balancing circuit, applied to a series battery pack (Figs. 1 & 2 show several battery modules [each containing cells] arranged together in a battery string, where one of ordinary skill in the art understands this typically means the battery is a battery pack, although in the alternative, this feature has not explicitly been described by Lim, thus it would have been obvious to one of ordinary skill in the art to provide a housing for improved protection [thus helping to ensure longer battery life and more optimal use, since a damaged battery not only is a hazard, but may not work as effectively as a battery in good health] and ease of placement if in a set shape and not flexible, it can be easier to plan for placement in e.g. a vehicle/phone/etc.) comprising N batteries connected in series, wherein the balancing circuit (Figs. 1-4) comprises:
+Independent Claim 1, Lim teaches a balancing circuit, applied to a series battery pack (Figs. 1 & 2 show several battery modules [each containing cells] arranged together in a battery string, where one of ordinary skill in the art understands this typically means the battery is a battery pack, although in the alternative, this feature has not explicitly been described by Lim, thus it would have been obvious to one of ordinary skill in the art to provide a housing for improved protection [thus helping to ensure longer battery life and more optimal use, since a damaged battery not only is a hazard, but may not work as effectively as a battery in good health] and ease of placement if in a set shape and not flexible, it can be easier to plan for placement in e.g. a vehicle/phone/etc.) comprising N batteries connected in series, wherein the balancing circuit (Figs. 1-4) comprises:

 a controller (160),